LearnersGuild/guide/Learning_Guide/Kickoff.md

 - Two solo projects, want to change goals and work together on a pair project that's team size 2
 - A team size that's different than the recommended team size wants to break up in order to work on goals with the recommended team size

+**If you need to change teams or goals for other reasons/situations, you'll need to ask the Moderator**